sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     var salesByYear = await _context.SalesByYearDbSet.FromSqlRaw("SELECT * FROM SALESBYYEAR_func(@beginDate, @endDate);", beginDate, endDate).ToListAsync();
     ```

-6. Navigate `Models` folder in the Visual Studio Solution.
+6. Navigate to the `Models` folder in the Visual Studio Solution.
 In the `SalesByYear.cs` class, update the type of the `OrderID` property to `long`.

     ```csharp
     public long OrderID { get; set; }